-- Check with the child that they understand why they are in trouble - Establish that the child knows that the behaviour was unacceptable - Discuss the effect the behaviour has on others - Examine strategies for avoiding the same situation in the future - Encourage children to think of or offer some alternative strategies
+- Check with the child that they understand why they are in trouble - Establish that the child knows that the behaviour was unacceptable - Discuss the effect the behaviour has on others

+- Examine strategies for avoiding the same situation in the future - Encourage children to think of or offer some alternative strategies - Problem-solve

-- Problem-solve - Children will record this on a reflection sheet-The Deputy Head Teachers will monitor and log these incidents.
+• Children will record this on a reflection sheet-The Deputy Head Teachers will monitor and log these incidents.

-To enable children to understand that some behaviour is unacceptable we use the following sanctions:
+To enable children to understand that some behaviour is unacceptable we use the following approaches:

-- Tactical ignoring - A non-verbal signal (shake of the head) - •Verbal reminder of the expectations to the whole class - A reminder of the behaviour chart and warnings. - A private verbal rebuke and reminder of unacceptable behaviour and reminder of breaking an expectation will result in Play/lunch time reflection - Removal of choices - Repetition of task if necessary - Withdrawal of privileges e.g. park, football team membership etc - Community service in the school e.g. dinner duty, tidy up areas etc - Development of a behaviour contract or behaviour support plan
+- Tactical ignoring - A non-verbal signal (shake of the head) - Verbal reminder of the expectations to the whole class - A reminder of the behaviour chart and warnings. - A private verbal rebuke and reminder of unacceptable behaviour and reminder of breaking an expectation will result in Play/lunch time reflection - Removal of choices - Repetition of task if necessary - Withdrawal of privileges e.g. park, football team membership etc - Community service in the school e.g. dinner duty, tidy up areas etc - Development of a behaviour contract or behaviour support plan

-More serious or continuous offences are dealt with in the following way: (At this stage it would be necessary to inform and involve the Deputy Head Teachers and/or Head Teacher where appropriate).
+More serious or continuous offenses are dealt with in the following way: (At this stage it would be necessary to inform and involve the Deputy Head Teachers and/or Head Teacher where appropriate).

-- Logging of incidents during reflection time - Phone calls home to parents if the child has visited reflection time three times in a single term - Meeting with parents/carers if the child has visited reflection time five times in a single term - Withdrawal of privileges over a sustained period of time e.g. a week with community service - The involvement of outside agencies - Internal Exclusions from the phase for 1 or 2 days - •Exclusion from school
+- Logging of incidents during reflection time - Phone calls home to parents if the child has visited reflection time three times in a single term

+• Meeting with parents/carers if the child has visited reflection time five times in a single term

+• Withdrawal of privileges over a sustained period of time e.g. a week with community service detail).

+- The involvement of outside agencies - Individualized behaviour management programmes

-Use of Reflection Time (Please see short version of Behaviour Policy for detail).
+Use of Reflection Time (Please see short version of Behaviour Policy for